Watch Austin Jackson Make the Best Catch You'll Ever See for the Indians

 AUSTIN.
 JACKSON. pic.twitter.com/2NRGHbQ5Qn

-Don't miss: Watch: Turkmenistan Leader Drops Dance Song With Kids and Trains Troops as Schwarzenegger— Sports Illustrated (@SInow) August 2, 2017
+Don't miss: James Baldwin’s Birthday: Quotes and Facts to Remember the Black Writer White Liberals Liked to Fear— Sports Illustrated (@SInow) August 2, 2017

 A video replay was required by umpires who confirmed that the 30-year-old kept hold of the ball as he toppled over the board.